marklogic-community/grove-react-template/docs/GUIDE.markdown

 - Redux modules to manage client-side state and handle interactions with a middle-tier

     Our Redux components could be used with a different front-end framework, including AngularJS and Vue.js.
-We have proved this ourselves, by creating reference applications in AngularJS and Vue.js which reuse the muir-search-redux module.
+We have proved this ourselves, by creating reference applications in AngularJS and Vue.js which reuse the grove-search-redux module.

 - a default and replaceable Node middle-tier using Express.js.